-As a parent, the festive season can indeed be a lot of fun, coming up with new and creative ideas to delight your children at Christmas.
-It is also fun to try and create the magic of Christmas for as long as possible, right down to the small details, such as gift tags on presents from Santa himself.
+As a parent, the festive season is a lot of fun, coming up with new and creative ideas to delight your children at Christmas time.
+All this while trying to create the magic of Christmas for as long as possible, right down to the small details, such as Santa gift tags on presents from Santa himself.

 The funny thing was I was the only kid in the house by then.
 My brother still lived at home but was in his teens or early 20s before he moved out.
 My sister and her husband would come over for the day and Christmas was a blast spent with the most amazing feast and swimming in the pool all day long.

-Now try not to laugh too hard but I would have been at least 11 by the time I found out Santa was my parents…
+Try not to laugh too hard but I would have been at least 11 by the time I found out the truth about Santa…

-Yep, pretty embarrassing I suppose but kudos to the folks for the job well done.
+Yep, pretty embarrassing I suppose but kudos to my folks for a job well done.
 It was in a conversation with a school friend when the tragic news broke.
 She made a comment about the big jolly man not being real and I had to fake my horror and disappointment with a forced ‘I know’.
 Awwwww….

 But we still played along a bit after that.
 I still wonder if my brother half believed in his late teens.
 He was usually up snooping around the presents before I was.